deutschebank/fluxnova-docs-manual/content/reference/cmmn11/tasks/decision-task.md

 # Decision Binding

 By default, the decision task always evaluates the latest decision definition with the specified key.
-To specify a different version of a decision, it is possible to define a binding with the Camunda custom attribute `decisionBinding`.
+To specify a different version of a decision, it is possible to define a binding with the Flowave custom attribute `decisionBinding`.
 The following values are allowed for the attribute `decisionBinding`:

 * `latest`: use the latest decision definition version (which is also the default behavior if the attribute is not defined)
 * `deployment`: use the decision definition version that is part of the calling case definition's deployment (note: this requires that a decision with the specified key is deployed along with the calling case definition)